zeta-chain/docs/docs/developers/omnichain/tutorials/goldsky.md

 Well done!
 You have successfully queried for omnichain contract events using the Goldsky subgraph indexer.
 To learn more about using Goldsky, check out the [Goldsky docs](https://docs.goldsky.com/).

+## Common Issues

+### Events Are Not Being Indexed

+Please, wait for an email from Goldsky that your subgraph has been indexed.